ahadjidj/Streaming-Workshop-with-HDF/README.md

   - Use NiFi to ingest CDC data in real time
   - Use Record processors to benefit from improved performance and integration with schema registry
   - Route and filter data using SQL
-  - Deploy and use MiNiFi agents
   - Version flow developments and propagation from dev to prod
   - Integration between NiFi and Kafka to benefit from latest Kafka improvements (transactions, message headers, etc)
+  - Deploy and use MiNiFi agents

 # Use case
 In this workshop, we will build a simplified streaming use case for a retail company.
 We will ingest customer data from MySQL Database and web apps logs from web applications to build a 360 view of a customer in real-time.
 This data can be stored on modern datastores such as HBase, Kudu or ElasticSearch depending on the use case.

-Based on these two data streams, we can implement a fraud detection algorithm with ML algorithm or business rules.
+Based on these two data streams, we can implement a fraud detection algorithm in real time.
 For instance, if a user updates his account (ex postal address) and buys an item that's more expensive than its average purchase, we may decide to investigate.
 This can be a sign that his account has been hacked and used to buy an expensive item that will be shipped to a new address.
 The following picture explains the high level architecture of the use case.

-For today's lab, we have only 2h30 and we will focus only on the platform and flow management parts.
-You can come back to this lab later to work on the edge collection, stream processing and analytics parts.
+For today's lab, we have only 2h30 so we will focus only on the platform and flow management parts.
+You can come back to this lab later to work on the edge collection, stream processing or analytics parts.

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/use_cases.png)